Mujjabi/DevOps/Kubernetes/kube.md

 # Kubernetes
 Here is the link to the kubernetes [powerpoint](https://docs.google.com/presentation/d/1WxApP_IwQOfjdVjHrLKoOrlzZXwbWM4M/edit#slide=id.g142824cfa6a_1_26)

+### upgrading k8s
+You cant upgrade k8s from one version to another skipping versions.
+Forexample from 1.26 to 1.28.
+You need to go one version at a time.
+From 1.26, to can only go to 1.27.
+Also, you cant go back to old versions if you upgrade.

 ### K8s is a Container Orchestration tool
 Meaning that it can deploy, manage, scale up and down containers automatcally with no human intervention.